-The University of Connecticut’s (UConn) Master’s (MS) in Data Science is an 11-month cohort-based on-campus professional graduate degree.
-The 30 credit-hour program has an integrated multidisciplinary core of seven courses (18 credits) that provide foundational data science knowledge and skills.
-Students develop additional domain-focused expertise by choosing from among one of 12 industry-aligned concentrations or by developing an individualized pathway from the extensive number of available elective courses.
-The program places an extensive focus on data ethics and equity throughout the curriculum.
+The University of Connecticut’s (UConn) Master’s (MS) in Data Science is an 11-month cohort-based on-campus (Storrs, Connecticut) professional graduate degree.
+The 30 credit-hour program has an integrated multidisciplinary core of eight courses (21 credits) that provide foundational data science knowledge and skills.
+Students can further develop additional domain-focused expertise by choosing from among many discipline-informed and industry-aligned specialty electives.
+The program places extensive focus on data ethics and equity throughout the curriculum.
 All students are required to complete a 3 credit hour applied industry-based capstone project that builds and showcases data science skills gained through core and elective courses.

 Designed to be one of the most multi-disciplinary, results driven data science master’s degrees in the US.

 UConn offers one of the best-value, applied data science master’s degrees in the US.
 Students develop advanced knowledge and proficiency in core areas of data science and competencies in specialized domains through focused industry-aligned concentrations and practical hands-on applied learning and capstone projects.
 Special emphasis is placed on data ethics and equity.
 Courses are taught by UConn’s distinguished faculty from five Schools and Colleges including the School of Business, School of Engineering, College of Liberal Arts and Sciences, College of Agriculture, Health, and Natural Resources, and the Neag School of Education.

 - GRAD 5100* - Fundamentals of Data Science (3 credits) NEW

 - STAT 5405 - Applied Statistics for Data Science (3 credits)

 - STAT 5125 - Statistical Computing for Data Science (3 credits)

 - CSE 5819 - Introduction to Machine Learning (3 credits)